Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_native_apps/getting_started_with_native_apps.md

 ```

 Once we have created the necessary tables in the provider and consumer side, the next step is to load the csv files to the corresponding tables.
+A stage is available and directly linked to every table created in Snowflake,  so we are going to take advantage of that dedicated stage and upload the files directly to the table associated stage.
+You can find more information about stages types **[here](https://docs.snowflake.com/en/user-guide/data-load-overview)**
-That is accomplished using the `snow stage copy` command, this uploads it directly to the table associated stage.
+That is accomplished using the `snow stage copy` command:

 ```bash
 # loading shipping data into table stage